heckelson/msat/README.md

-# MMTK - Multimedia Storage Analysis Toolkit
+# MSAT - Multimedia Storage Analysis Toolkit

 A toolkit to analyze the changes in storage requirements of multimedia objects as different parameters are changed by up/down sizing/scaling/etc.